lubiah/kudadamold/src/routes/blog/content/python-count-in-javascript/index.md

 ---
-title: 'JavaScript: How To Find The Number Of Times An Item Appears In An Array'
+title: "JavaScript: How To Find The Number Of Times An Item Appears In An Array"
 description: Learn how to find the number of times an item appears in an array in JavaScript
 category: programming
 excerpt: Python has a count method for finding the number of times an item appears in an array, learn how to do that in JavaScript since it does not have that method